Health Information Management

 How to Get Started:

-Please refer to the HIM Program Specific Information Packet which includes detailed information specifically for the HIM program, including the Professional Practice Experience, an estimated cost of the program, the curriculum, and more.
+Please refer to the HIM Program Specific Information Packet which includes detailed information specifically for the HIM program, an estimated cost of the program, the curriculum, and more.
 In addition, refer to the Health Sciences (HS) Applicant Information Packet for a step-by-step guide to getting started in any Health Sciences associate degree program at Sinclair Community College including the HIM program.
 (Please note, the accelerated admission information and TEAS requirement noted in the HS packet do not apply to HIM students.)

 Information:

-Available Programs
+Book Icon Available Programs

 For program specific information click on the program below:

-Health Information Management (HIM) professionals are experts in the field of managing and protecting patient health information, administering computer information systems and coding the diagnoses and procedures for health care services provided to patients in accordance with medical, administrative, ethical, legal, accreditation and regulatory requirements of the health care delivery system.
-The Health Information Management program is designed to be completed in five (5) semesters on a full-time basis when the student begins the technical portion of the program.
+Health Information Management (HIM) professionals are experts in the field of managing and protecting patient health information, administering computer information systems, and coding the diagnoses and procedures for health care services provided to patients in accordance with medical, administrative, ethical, legal, accreditation, and regulatory requirements of the health care delivery system.
+The Health Information Management program is designed to be completed in five (5) semesters on a full-time basis.
 Students preferring to complete on a part-time basis may take longer than five sequential semesters.
-The degree program consists of open-enrollment courses (general education and division specific) and program-specific courses with limited enrollment.
+The degree program consists of open-enrollment courses and program-specific courses with limited enrollment.
 The open-enrollment courses may be taken prior to entry into the limited-enrollment courses.
-To qualify for entry to limited-enrollment courses, please see the Applicant Information packet located on the webpage.
-A minimum cumulative GPA of 2.0 and completion of prerequisite courses are required.
-A grade of C or higher is required in all program courses.
-The curriculum includes a professional practice experience (PPE).
-Each fall term, two cohorts of students begin the technical courses that have limited enrollment.
-Local cohort students (students who live generally in the 14-county area surrounding Sinclair) are assigned to local PPE sites.
-The remote cohort students (students living generally outside of the 14-county area surrounding Sinclair) are responsible for securing an appropriate medical facility for their PPE.
 Most second-year HIM courses are limited-enrollment courses.
 All courses in the program are available online.
-Students may enroll in courses face-to-face on campus, online, or a combination.
-Face-to-face courses on campus are only available during the day.
-Students are generally required to complete their PPE during daytime business hours.
+To qualify for entry to limited-enrollment courses, please see the Applicant Information packet located on the HIM program webpage.
+A minimum cumulative GPA of 2.0 and completion of prerequisite courses are required.
+A grade of “C� or higher is required in all program courses.
+The curriculum includes a professional practice experience (PPE) that occurs virtually with HIM professionals.
+Students work online with professionals to experience HIM processes, projects, and “a day in the life�.
+Generally, these experiences occur online during daytime business hours, however, many sessions are recorded and can be accomplished asynchronously.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
 This degree program contains one or more embedded certificates which will be automatically awarded when the certificate requirements are completed.
 If you do not want to receive the embedded certificate(s), please notify Registration and Student Records at studentrecords@sinclair.edu.
+View Full Program Details

 View Full Program Details

 The Medical Coding and Billing Specialist certificate prepares students for entry-level coding and billing positions in physician medical offices, medical insurance companies and outpatient billing services.
 Students will develop skills to accurately determine diagnostic and procedural code number assignments that impact medical reimbursement.
 Skill sets include application of ICD-10-CM, CPT and HCPCS coding systems; medical terminology; anatomy and physiology and disease processes; processing insurance claims and reimbursement practices.
 The Medical Billing and Coding Specialist certificate can be completed in the traditional classroom setting or completely online or a combination of both delivery systems.
 Students must receive a grade of C or higher in all courses in the MCBS.STC and have a GPA of 2.0 to receive the certificate.
+View Full Program Details

 Important Information about Health Sciences Programs: The Health Sciences (HS) Programs consist of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the program specific information packet located on each HS program's webpage.